keyboardio/Chrysalis/FOCUS_API.md

 #### Expected output
 The output of this command is a list of all available commands including itself, this list will be ended with a nextline, period trail.
 ### layer.activate
+This empty command has no support as of today, or is disabled / not working properly.
 ### layer.deactivate
+This empty command has no support as of today, or is disabled / not working properly.
 ### layer.isActive
+This empty command has no support as of today, or is disabled / not working properly.
 ### layer.moveTo
+This empty command has no support as of today, or is disabled / not working properly.
 ### layer.state

-The empty commands have no support as of today, or are disabled / not working properly.
+This empty command has no support as of today, or is disabled / not working properly.